 General Motors is remaining bullish on its electrification efforts despite weakening electric vehicle demand, but the automaker is rebranding its Ultium battery cell technology.
 Two GM-LG Energy Solution joint-venture plants manufacturing the lithium-ion battery packs that are assembled into fuel cells for EVs will continue to operate as Ultium Cells LLC.

-Reportedly, GM reevaluating its strategies surrounding batteries, including a $3-billion investment in an alternative EV battery technology via a partnership with Samsung SDI.
+Reportedly, GM is reevaluating its strategies surrounding batteries, including a $3-billion investment in an alternative EV battery technology via a partnership with Samsung SDI.

 “As GM continues to expand its EV business, the company is no longer branding its electric vehicle architecture, battery and cells, or EV components with the Ultium name, starting in North America,” the automaker stated.